notracking/nBlock/INSTALL.md

 Now you can start Squid with `sudo squid -N -d3`

 # Client installation
+Configure you browsers http(s) proxy to point the the server running Squid with nBlock (port 2244).

 Since we are basically doing a man-in-the-middle attack on the clients of our trusted network we need them to install our previously generated root certificate (/etc/squid/ssl/squidCA.der) in order to avoid breaking down https sites.

 ##For FireFox: